wongzc/learning-notes/Notes/Redis/Redis-data-structure.md

                 - with incremental rehash, small number of element is copy over during deletion/ query/ update
                 - insertion will be directly insert into ht2
                 - so when check, it check both ht1 & ht2
-            - when rehahs happen:
+            - when rehash happen:
-                - load factor
                 - load factor = number of element in hash table/ number of slot in hash table
                 - when LF >1:
                     - rehash if no bgsave (RDB) or no bgrewriteaof (AOF rewrite)
                 - when LF >5:
                     - must rehash
         - good:
-            - O(1) speed for serach
+            - O(1) speed for search
         - bad:
             - if data size too big, may have hash key conflict
     - int set